vik16nathan/SIR_mouse_optimized/README.md

 - a directory containing all clearance genes + Snca expression (stored as .pkl files)

-- params_nature_yohan_ccfv3.pkl and params_nature_retro_yohan_ccfv3.pkl: binarized connectomes from Rahayel et al., 2022, containing only 209/213 regions used in the previous analysis
+- params_nature_yohan_ccfv3.pkl and params_nature_retro_yohan_ccfv3.pkl: binarized connectomes from Rahayel et al., 2022, containing only 209/213 regions used in Oh et al., 2014 (see below for explanation).

 Arguments: